South Park Ranger District

 TREES: All tree species.

-The transplant program provides an excellent opportunity for you to plant trees and shrubs on your property as well as adding an aesthetic value to your community.
+The transplant program provides an excellent opportunity to plant trees and shrubs on your property while adding an aesthetic value to your community.
 A tree’s chance of survival is greatly increased if its new home is similar to its old home.
 By digging transplants on the national forest you can stay close to home for your planting stock.

 • Permits are non-refundable.